-It was about 2.3 million years ago that our very earliest ancestors invented their first primitive tool, the split stone, which they used for cutting and scraping.
+About 2.3 million years ago our very earliest ancestors invented their first primitive tool, the split stone, which they used for cutting and scraping.
 For the next 1 million years early humans gradually learned to customize stone tools and use fire.

 Modern humans first appeared about 200,000 years ago.
 About 50,000 years ago they (or should that be we?) began to use language, symbols and more complex tools.